Making an Informed Choice - Overdraft Protection Plans

-You will pay a $34 ($35 effective May 1, 2019) non-sufficient funds fee for each transaction that does not pay, except there is no fee for declined debit card transactions.
+You will pay a $35 non-sufficient funds fee for each transaction that does not pay, except there is no fee for declined debit card transactions.
 You may also incur merchant fees on items that are returned due to non-sufficient funds.

 Benefits of Overdraft Coverage on Everyday Debit Card Transactions

 |Added flexibility – you may be allowed to continue

 with a purchase even if you do not have enough